teddyh21/ccxt/wiki/Manual.md

 if you want to get position information of the inverse contracts.

-You may also filter out just the open positions by doing
+You can also filter out the open positions by doing

 ```Javascript
 await binance.fetchOpenPositions ()